-With the rollout of Puma, we have transitioned from the scheduling software PBS to SLURM.
-This page is designed to give both new HPC users as well as those experienced with Ocelote and ElGato an overview of how to run their work.
+This page is designed to give both new and experienced users an overview of how to run their work.
 By the end of this, you should know:

 - How to log in